I currently work on both digital and experiential projects for Emory University as a digital content strategist.

 In the summer I set off for my study abroad in Australia.
 I studied the culture's socially engaged design practice inherent in arts spaces in Sydney, Melbourne, and Brisbane.
 I also spent 3 weeks traveling in New Zealand afterwards.

 In the fall of 2009, I interned at Alliance Architecture in Durham, NC.
-After my graduation in 2010, I began working at the Holocaust Memorial Center Zekelman Family Campus.
+After my graduation in 2010, I began working as a curatorial assistant at the Holocaust Memorial Center Zekelman Family Campus.

 ThrdSpace, a creative place-making studio in Atlanta